HeinzMu/PIDT_IR/readme.md

 - void getTacho(void);

-For all boards not supporting Timer3 it will not work because Timer3 is used for fast PWM.

 The example 'Var_RPMs' is prepared to debug with the avr_debugger.
-Using it with the avr_degubber the debugger must be enabled.
 If it doesn't work try another interrupt for the degugger.

 The example 'cli4_PIDT_IR' is a command line interface for use with the serial monitor.